Cryotherapy for Skin Lesions

-Cryosurgery is the process of destroying a skin cancer (lesion) by freezing it with liquid nitrogen.
+Cryotherapy is the process of destroying a skin lesion by freezing it with liquid nitrogen.
 Liquid nitrogen is applied to the lesion using a cotton applicator stick or an aerosol spray.

 The skin may first be numbed with a local anesthetic.
-The liquid nitrogen is applied or sprayed onto the cancer and the immediate surrounding tissue.
+The liquid nitrogen is applied or sprayed onto the lesion and the immediate surrounding tissue.
 The application may be repeated.
-An antibiotic dressing may be applied to the wound.
+A dressing may be applied to the wound.

-Cryosurgery is often used to destroy precancerous skin lesions such as actinic keratoses.
+Cryotherapy is often used to destroy precancerous skin lesions such as actinic keratoses.
 It can also be used to treat other skin problems like warts, seborrheic keratoses, and skin tags.

 What To Expect

 An area where skin tissue has been destroyed by freezing with liquid nitrogen usually heals in 3 to 6 weeks.
 After the procedure, keep the wound clean and dry.
 A scab will form over the area.

 Cryotherapy for skin lesions is done to:

 - Destroy precancerous lesions like actinic keratosis.
 This can prevent the lesions from turning into cancer.